CodeHarrington/Project-1/README.md

 ![Screen Shot 2022-02-13 at 00 35 42](https://user-images.githubusercontent.com/96495354/153733397-0822a5c3-e2d9-417f-bf48-24c3fc88b3f7.png)

-This project developed over time and its purpose is to inform Referees of the club's acitives while inviting new members to join.
+This project developed over time and its purpose is to inform Referees of the club's activities while inviting new members to join.

 ## View my live website in github pages https://codeharrington.github.io/Project-1/